 Capturing Lessons Learned Data for Application

 During my time in the Project Management Organization (PMO), I did a careful examination of Lessons Learned captured over time and attempted to understand their impact.
-At the end of my analysis, I found that the information was rarely acted upon.
+The projects were a healthy mix of business intelligence, infrastructure, and software development.
+At the end of my analysis, I found that the information was rarely if ever, acted upon.
 That is the key – what happens after the project team collects the lessons is where it counts.
 It doesn’t matter who, when, or where they are captured, but what an organization does with the information.

 As with most information randomly captured it is the attributes that help discern the applicability.
 In the PMO we used a Project Management system that allowed for the capture of lessons learned and it also could add attributes to understand their applicability.
 For instance, within the process, the Project Manager was responsible, in the close project phase, to enter the lessons learned.
 While they could have been captured at any stage or at any time, the PM was still responsible for introducing them into the system as part of the project management methodology.
 I found that some PMs would enter those lessons during the phase they occurred and then others would wait until that last project close check and add them.
 Either way, the organization only audited a few projects after close so if the PM wasn’t self-governed then the lessons were not entered.